 A. No, there is no charge for my time spent.
 Please note however that if, for example, you have sent me original or other documents in connection with my giving an estimate and you require them to be returned other than by ordinary first class pre paid post, or if the documents are bulky then I will charge the costs of postage and packaging.
 If you elect the first class pre-paid post alternative then documents will be sent at your risk.

 Q Is payment by results?

-A. No. Payment is on the basis of research time, irrespective of the result, except in the case of a fixed price package.
+A. No. Payment is on the basis of research time, irrespective of the result.

 I hope you enjoy my site but please note that the site and everything on it, unless specifically stated, including reports and photographs, is the property and copyright of me